FusionAuth/fusionauth-site/site/_posts/2021-09-14-maila-networks-fusionauth.md

 **Dan:** How do you run FusionAuth (Kubernetes, standalone tomcat server, behind a proxy, etc)?

-**Jean Rousseau:** We're running on a OpenStack cluster and we have a Nginx Server in front of it.
+**Jean Rousseau:** We're running on an OpenStack cluster and we have a Nginx Server in front of it.

 **Dan:** Any general feedback/areas to improve?

-**Jean Rousseau:** I would recommend a few additions on the installation tutorial.
+**Jean Rousseau:** I would recommend a few additions to the installation tutorial.
 They're simple to get, but we never install some of the required packages unless we really need them: tar, zip, unzip and curl.

+**Dan:** Thanks!
 -------

 We love sharing community stories.
 You can check out [Maila Networks' website](https://maila.com.br/) if you'd like to learn more about them.